Gathering for Pachamanca in Peru

 Peru offers a diverse range of indoor or low-key activities for those who prefer cultural experiences or are not particularly inclined toward outdoor adventures.
 So, whether you're strolling through Lima's colonial streets, marveling at ancient artifacts in museums, or savoring the flavors of Peruvian cuisine, there's no shortage of experiences awaiting you in this country.

 Want to visit Peru but don’t want to do any of the planning?
-Join our Taste of Peru & Machu Picchu Food tour and taste your way around the country with us.
+Join our all-inclusive trips to Peru and taste your way around the country with us.

 If you’re traveling to Peru on your own and don’t know where to start or want to tap into our travel expertise to make the most of your trip, check out our customized travel coaching and optional booking service.